gravyboat/primeminder/README.md

 Primeminder
 ===========

-Primeminderis designd as a very simple statit HTML one page application where users can sign up for a mailing list as well as a section for how users can support the application financially.
-It also includes legal/privacy policy content.
+Primeminderis designd as a very simple static HTML one page application where users can sign up for a mailing list as well as a section for how users can support the application financially.
+It also includes legal/privacy policy pages.
 This site uses Bootstrap 4, and is 100% mobile device compliant.
 Amazon affiliate links, mailing list URLS, and Amazon OneLink items have been removed and will need to be replaced if you want to use this application.
 The HTML uses a heavily modified and stripped down